openstack/swift/doc/source/overview_erasure_code.rst

 The basic framework of reconstruction is very similar to that of replication with a few notable exceptions:

-* Because EC does not actually replicate partitions, it needs to operate at a finer granularity than what is provided with rsync, therefore EC leverages much of ssync.
+* Because EC does not actually replicate partitions, it needs to operate at a finer granularity than what is provided with rsync, therefore EC leverages much of ssync behind the scenes (you do not need to configure things to use ssync).
 * Once a pair of nodes has determined the need to replace a missing object fragment, instead of pushing over a copy like replication would do, the reconstructor has to read in enough surviving fragments from other nodes and perform a local reconstruction before it has the correct data to push to the other node.

 .. note::

-    EC work (encode and decode) takes place both on the proxy nodes, for GET operations, as well as on the storage node, for reconstruction.
+    EC work (encode and decode) takes place both on the proxy nodes, for PUT/GET operations, as well as on the storage nodes for reconstruction.
 As with replication, reconstruction can be the result of rebalancing, bit-rot, drive failure or reverting data from a hand-off node back to its primary.